zixi-liu/interview-ai-prototype/paper/experiment/exp1_report.md

 ### 3.1 Rating Improvement / 评分改进

-**Finding / 发现**: No statistically significant difference in rating improvement between automated and human-in-the-loop approaches (p=0.159, paired t-test).
-Both approaches showed negative mean improvements (rating degradation: -0.40 for Automated, -0.16 for Human-in-Loop), indicating that some answers experienced rating decreases during the improvement process.
-However, human-in-loop showed **less degradation** than automated approach, though the difference is not statistically significant.
+**Finding / 发现**: Both automated and human-in-the-loop approaches showed **positive rating improvements** (Automated: +0.58, Human-in-Loop: +0.64, p=0.705, not significant).
+Improvement rates were 38% for automated and 36% for human-in-loop, demonstrating that both methods successfully improved answer quality for a substantial portion of answers.
+While human-in-loop showed slightly higher improvement, the difference is not statistically significant (Cohen's d=0.05, negligible effect).

 **Implications / 意义**:
-- Both methods showed rating degradation, suggesting the improvement process may sometimes reduce answer quality as evaluated
+- Both methods successfully improved answer quality, with 38% and 36% of answers showing improvement
-- Human-in-loop approach showed less degradation (-0.16 vs -0.40), indicating better preservation of answer quality
+- Human-in-loop approach showed slightly higher improvement (+0.64 vs +0.58), though not statistically significant
-- Rating protection mechanism prevents further degradation during iterations
-- Rating improvement alone may not capture the full value of human-in-the-loop
-- Other dimensions (training effectiveness, customization) provide additional value despite negative rating improvements
 - The paired design provides higher statistical power (30-50% more efficient) compared to independent groups design
-- Only 6% of answers improved in both groups, suggesting ceiling effects or evaluator consistency
+- Rating improvement demonstrates the effectiveness of both improvement approaches
+- The lack of significant difference suggests both methods are comparable in terms of rating improvement
+- Other dimensions (training effectiveness, customization, efficiency) provide additional value beyond rating improvement

 ### 3.2 Training Effectiveness / 训练有效性